EDUCATOR

 Classical dance education, (Ballet, Jazz and Modern disciplines born from western centric dance aesthetic) begin with mimicry, aided by the incorporation of a mirror to ensure perfection.
 For many years I was inheriting students who were so focused on an external result, they were actually immobilized.
 They had lost their joy.
 In wanting to return them to the freedom and desire that began their journey, I started to dissect my own odyssey.

 There are no mirrors on stage.
 Mimicry is helpful at first but there is an organic order to becoming an artist.
 It is a dance all by itself.
+It is traversing and embracing the journey- the chaos that actually makes space for something to happen.

 Core Skills